-BHIVA recommends CVD risk minimization for people with 10-year cardiovascular risk exceeding 10%, calculated from QRISK2.
+WHO recommends statins for people with 10-year cardiovascular risk exceeding 30%.
 Boosted PIs may lead to increased concentrations of simvastatin and lovastatin which may increase the risk of serious events such as myopathy, including rhabdomyolysis, hence contraindicated.
 Alternative lipid lowering drugs should be used to prevent these toxicities.